gokulpch/cloud-custodian-implementation/README.md

 ```

 Note: If this file is not present, the dry-run command will skip, but the action "c7n-org" will still provision and run skipping steps, if you do not intend to use this, you might want to remove the action so you won't be paying for resources you're using with no purpose.

-## TO-DO:

-1. Improve documentation on c7n-mailer (how to properly set-up)